apperph/amazon-ecs-workshop-labs/Lab12: Configuring Amazon EFS File Systems for Amazon ECS using the Console.md

 ---

 ## **Conclusion**
-You have successfully configured **Amazon EFS with Amazon ECS** using the AWS Console! 🚀
+You have successfully configured Amazon EFS with Amazon ECS using the AWS Console, deploying on both EC2 and Fargate! 🚀